-Prof. Katarzyna Marciniak from the Faculty of “Artes Liberales” UW received the ERC Proof of Concept Grant for the project “The Modern Argonauts: A Multicultural Educational Programme Preparing Young People for Contemporary Challenges through an Innovative Use of Classical Mythology”.
-This is the first ERC Proof of Concept Grant in Polish humanities and the second ERC grant given to Marciniak.
+Prof. Katarzyna Marciniak from the Faculty of „Artes Liberales” UW received the first ERC Proof of Concept Grant in Polish humanities for the project “The Modern Argonauts: A Multicultural Educational Programme Preparing Young People for Contemporary Challenges through an Innovative Use of Classical Mythology”.
+Prof. Marciniak tells about her research in a video on the UW’s YouTube channel.

 “We consider antiquity as a living element of contemporary culture, important for the development of the identity of children and young people.
 Mythology is especially important in this aspect, creating a cultural code that is comprehensible almost all over the world.
 This is of particular relevance to education, and it is precisely this theme that we will be developing as part of the Proof of Concept grant,” Prof. Katarzyna Marciniak from the Faculty of „Artes Liberales” says.